happycollision/articles/2023-01-02-variant-system/article.md

 There are some downsides to this approach.

-- Your users will be waiting for one more round trip to the file server before you app begins to boot.
+- Your users will be waiting for one more round trip to the file server before your app begins to boot.
 - There is a fair amount of customization you'll add to your Webpack config.
 (I won't be showing how to achieve this same result with other build tools, though it can be done.)
-- Typical turn-key static site hosts (Netlify, etc) will prune your old build files each time you deploy, and that is completely antithetical to this approach.
+- Typical turn-key static site hosts (Netlify, etc.) will prune your old build files each time you deploy, and that is completely antithetical to this approach.
 - The different variants of your app may start battling each other for